Arktiks/Peramoottori/README.md

 Hotfix: Current Developement Kits freetype lib is malformed.
 Please replace it with [this](https://goo.gl/5jYFaj) one.

+Hotfix: If freetype problem persists, see [this troubleshooting](https://github.com/Grimcode/Peramoottori/wiki/Tutorial:-Setup#libfreetypea-error-adding-symbols-malformed-archive) for final solution.

 # Documentation and Examples
 Documentation of headers is included within both Solution files and Developement Kit. _(Peramoottori Documentation.zip)_